If you’d like to kick back while I read you this article, just operate the controls below.

 Creating your business is an ongoing process.
 Some people like to call themselves the “founder” of their company.
 That is a fine thing but what have you done for your company lately?
 Business is an organic, ongoing process.
 It is a living thing and this too I intend to capture.

 Finally, I stand for the application of sacred principles and spiritual foundations not just for life in general, but explicitly in the realm of commerce and business.
-For men especially, business is an essential and defining part of their lives.
+Business is an essential and defining part of your life.
 It is not about preaching your religion at the office or placing iconography around your store.
 It is about the things that inform how you choose to conduct your business affairs.

 So after much pondering, here is the concept that I intend to promote: